Skip to main content

 Otter Tail County, MinnesotaOligotrophic

 Sybil Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 The lake's 74 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 Sybil Lake covers 683 acres alongside 9.2 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Otter Tail County's 97 graded waters, Sybil Lake sits at rank 18, near the top of the local distribution.